Leaf-Agriculture/docs/docs/satellite_overview.md

 <img alt="NDVI example: Left - NDVI relative, Center - NDVI absolute, Right - NDVI" src={useBaseUrl('img/ndvi_files.png')} />

+Left - NDVI relative.
+Center - NDVI absolute.
+Right - NDVI.
+We recommend using the Right one (just ndvi.png)

 Currently, our Satellite service runs without a relationship between our Field Services, and the User Management Services.
 However, we are working to integrate it into the `leafUser` hierarchy, and the Fields Service.